 Weber makes assembly a straightforward process.
 A wrench is included in the box to help you put it together.
 The only other tool you’ll need is a standard screwdriver, and you’re ready to go.

 Four aluminum feet sit on a wide base at a fair distance from the grill itself, for a convenient, safe grilling experience.
 This means that you can set your Jumbo Joe on a table without fear of burning the surface.
 If your favorite tailgating location has picnic tables, you’ll appreciate this.
 Plus, you can rest assured that your cooker won’t wobble or sway.

 Don’t be fooled by the size or name of this BBQ, which somewhat contradict each other.
-It’s a decently sized but still compact grill, with the ‘Jumbo’ moniker referring to it being larger than the even smaller ‘Smoky Joe’ from the same weber range.
+It’s a decently sized but still compact grill, with the ‘Jumbo’ moniker referring to it being larger than the even smaller ‘Smokey Joe’ from the same Weber range.

-And note that hanging the lid on the grill won’t compromise it’s stability, with the legs being wide enough to keep the centre of gravity well within it’s stable base.
+And note that hanging the lid on the grill won’t compromise its stability, with the legs being wide enough to keep the center of gravity well within its stable base.

 The ash-catcher underneath makes clean-up a breeze.
 It can be removed once your grill has cooled down, for the ash to be dumped and everything wiped down.

 The user manual is helpful for inexperienced grillers.
 You can try out Weber’s cooking tips for everything from fish and meat to vegetables.